SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Fiserv, Inc. (NYSE: FI)

 - Did you lose money in your investment in Fiserv, Inc.?

-If you purchased or acquired Fiserv common stock, and/or would like to discuss your legal rights and options please visit Fiserv, Inc. Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Fiserv common stock, and/or would like to discuss your legal rights and options please visit Fiserv, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

 According to the Complaint, Defendants made misrepresentations concerning Fiserv’s growth numbers through compelled migration of legacy customers using Payeezy, the Company’s older point-of-sale (“POS”) platform, to Clover, its expensive and feature-heavy POS platform.